chemos57/todo_list/README.md

 This app for demo purposes also exposes an API

-To hit it you can use Postman and here are how you can use this API
+To hit it you can use Postman and here is how you can use this API

+Run the app locally.
+Then you can use this collection https://documenter.getpostman.com/view/30860829/2sAYXBFzFz or take the queries listed below for simplicity.

 `{
   "query": "mutation($input: TodoInput!) { createTodo(input: $input) { todo { id title description completed } errors } }",